nswerner/handmade/NOTES.md

 -CLOSED- Editing a Review does not remove the review from this.reviews, and thus renders underneath the form -CLOSED- Quantity bug in cart
+-CLOSED- Add first name/ last name to the User model and profile dropdown -CLOSED- Need to validate the presence of atleast one picture and render errors in Product Form -CLOSED- Will need to Refactor the Shop Manager Header to render based on the selection in the left nav;
+-CLOSED- When on any product page X besides 1, typing into search returns page X of Y -CLOSED- If an item is in a cart and then the item is deleted from the shop manager, the cart api is non responsive and the cart is broken
--CLOSED- Add first name/ last name to the User model and profile dropdown -OPEN- Error handing on the session form doesn't activate a red focus/active on the trouble element -OPEN- ?
+-OPEN- Error handing on the session form doesn't activate a red focus/active on the trouble element -OPEN- ?
 DEVELOP FULLSIZE PICTURE MODAL ?
 -OPEN- ProductShow component will need revisiting after Review/Shopping Cart components are created